Ren-creater/forecast-video-diffmodels/README.md

 ## Acknowledgments

+- The project is based on https://github.com/p3jitnath/forecast-diffmodels.
-- The **VDM model** implementation is adapted from the repository [lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).
+- The **VDM model** implementation is adapted from the repository https://github.com/lucidrains/imagen-pytorch.
 - Thanks to https://github.com/JunyaoHu/common_metrics_on_video_quality for their implementation of FVD.

 ## License